 It’s Not You, It’s Me: A Landlord’s Guide On Early Lease Termination

-Here’s a landlord’s guide on common reasons why a landlord wants to break up a lease early, how invoke the pre-termination clause in the lease contact, and few tips on how to look for new tenants.
+Here’s a landlord’s guide on common reasons why a landlord wants to break up a lease early, how to invoke the pre-termination clause in the lease contract, and few tips on how to look for new tenants.

 Always refer to the lease contract

 The lease contract defines your relationship with your tenant.
 It sets both your rights and responsibilities and the grounds for termination before the expiration of the lease.
 Always refer back to the lease contract when you’re in doubt.
 One important thing you should remember is that the stipulations must conform to the law.
 A stipulation that’s contrary to law, public policy, morals, and good customs cannot be given effect.

 Lease contracts provide for a pre-termination clause that indicates the valid ground each party may invoke, the manner of termination, and possible entitlement to damages.

 Both the landlord and tenant may give cause for early breaking up of the lease.
 The causes may be a violation of the other party’s obligations under laws or breach of any condition or term of the lease contract.